iilab/influencemapping-toolbox/src/about.md

 Influence mapping is an emerging, diverse field.
 Situated somewhere between data journalism, network visualisation, political science and activism, influence mapping is still building an identity as a practice in its own right.
 You could be an influence mapper and not even know it yet.

+Primarily, influence mapping is about making impact.
+Whether that’s through identifying key people, exposing or creating transparency in power relationships, or network mapping and visualisation, influence mapping is ultimately a way to hold accountable those in power - a process that allows citizens to have oversight on governments, organisations and corporations.

 Influence mapping is at a stage now where there are many people doing similar work but, because the community is still fragmented, learning is not being shared as effectively or as widely as it could be.
 To make the most of the excellent work and expertise already in the space, we set out to create a resource where the varied expertise and in-depth knowledge of influence mappers can be shared and built upon: a toolbox that will help newcomers and experts to map influence and make the most of their work.

-So, what is influence mapping?
-Primarily, influence mapping is about making impact.
-This can be through a diverse range of practices that span from journalism to activism to research.
-It can be about finding things out - revealing secrets, discovering a story.
-Or it can be about getting the word out, telling a story, or even generating evidence that can be used in a legal process.
-Or it can be about making tools and databases that make doing all that easier.

-Whether that’s through identifying key people, exposing or creating transparency in power relationships, or network mapping and visualisation, influence mapping is ultimately a way to hold accountable those in power - a process that allows citizens to have oversight on governments, organisations and corporations.

-Thus, we can delineate influence mapping as projects using varied methodologies and creating tools that help to find evidence, stories and visualisations that aim to hold those in power accountable for their decisions
+We delineate influence mapping as
+> projects using varied methodologies and creating tools that help to find evidence, stories and visualisations that aim to hold those in power accountable for their decisions

 We’ve used this loose definition to guide the design of the influence mapping toolbox.
 This toolbox aims to help people learn about existing influence mapping projects, and to share learning about common practices, tools and project experiences, so that influence mapping as a practice can grow and have even more impact.

+Find out more about this work in our [state of the art report on influence mapping](assets/influencemapping_soa_dec15_web.pdf) ([print version](assets/influencemapping_soa_dec15.pdf))

 ## Why we made the toolbox